rosflight/rosflight_firmware/docs/developer-guide/code-architecture.md

 ## ROSflight Core Library

 The ROSflight library consists of all the code in the `include` and `src` directories of the firmware repository.
-This includes the code for what is termed the "flight stack," which consists of the core components (such as the estimator, controller, communication link, etc.) required for flight.
+This includes the code for what is termed the "flight stack," which consists of the core components (such as the estimator, controller, state manager, etc.) required for flight.
 It also includes the interface definition for the hardware abstraction layer, which is defined by the abstract `Board` class in `include/board.h`.
+The communications link (MAVLink) is also abstracted, with the interface defined by the `CommLink` class in `include/comm_link.h`.
-External libraries (such as MAVLink) are contained in the `lib` folder.
+External libraries are contained in the `lib` folder.

 ## Board Abstraction